What are tariffs?

 Revisit your emergency fund

-An emergency fund can help with unexpected expenses and can help prepare you in case prices rise.
-If you work in an industry that could be negatively impacted by tariffs and you are concerned about your job, an emergency fund could help you during a disruption to work.
+An emergency fund can help provide a buffer against unexpected expenses.
+If you work in an industry impacted by tariffs and you are concerned about your job, an emergency fund could help you during a disruption to work.
 Your emergency fund should be equal to three to six months’ worth of total expenses and be liquid and accessible.
 If you do not have an emergency fund, speak to your financial advisor about establishing one.

 Review your investment risk tolerance and portfolio